How to get there:

 Zion National Park : The Narrows

 Next on our list was the Narrows at Zion National Park.
 We rented a private shuttle from Zion Adventure Company so we could get dropped off and picked off easily.
 It was definitely a cool experience!
+If you’re up for it, there a plenty of popular trails and opportunities for a scenic drive that are totally worth taking.

 Pro tip: By 11am (we also went on a Saturday), the park was so crowded.
 Since it’s a cool spot that is super well-known, I recommend getting there as early as possible when it’s less crowded.